annegautham/annegautham.github.io/src/content/blog/input-ref-thermal-noise.md

 ## Introduction

-In this post, I will dissect a Mathematica function `calcInputRefVNoise`, which computes the input-referred thermal noise Power Spectral Density (PSD) for an aribitrary circuit given its SPICE netlist.
+In this post, I will dissect a function `calcInputRefVNoise`, which computes the input-referred thermal noise Power Spectral Density (PSD) for an aribitrary circuit given its SPICE netlist.
 The code leverages principles of circuit graph theory using incidence (cutset) and admittance matrices to derive a symbolic expression for noise.
 I'll attempt to explain each part of the code in detail, assuming the reader has some background in circuit analysis and noise fundamentals.

 ## Parsing and Preprocessing the SPICE Netlist